How to Get to Val Thorens

 • Skis and snowboards included: no extra charge when added in advance.

-• Child seats included free: stress-free for families when pre-booked.
+• Child seats included free: easier family travel when pre-booked.

 • Shared and private options: choose the right balance of value and convenience.